Skip to content

 Green Lantern Reborn

-After Infinite Crisis, Kyle Rayner is once again ION and got his own series: Ion: Guardian of the Universe.
+After Infinite Crisis, Kyle Rayner once again assumed the mantle of ION, this time defined as a living embodiment of willpower on a cosmic scale rather than simply an upgraded Green Lantern, and he got his own series: Ion: Guardian of the Universe.

 Kyler Rayner: The New 52 Era